RealGP/rgp.github.io/_pages/clinicians.md

             <li align="left"> 3.
 Shared decision options.
 These are extended option discussions with patients with specific conditions.
 These recordings are suitable for GPs and patients alike</li>
              <li align="left">4.
 Consultations with patients with problems from all of the GP curriculum areas.
 This allows you to be comprehensive in your learning.
 And to tick some boxes in your e-portfolio.</li>
              <li align="left">5.
 Physical examinations for GPs.
 Videos of physical examinations ideal for GPs and the CSA</li>
-             <li align="left">6.
-Communicating with older people.
-Videos that teach you how to ensure that older people choose where and how they are treated</li>
           </ul>
           <br><br>
           </div>